paretje/deoplete-notmuch/README.md

 ]
 ```

-You can modify the `notmuch search` to great extents, for example replace `'*'` by `tag:sent` to narrow the completions down to people who already received an email from you.
+You can modify the `notmuch search` to great extents, for example replace `'*'` by `tag:sent` and add `--output=recipients` to narrow the completions down to people who already received an email from you.
 For further information, see `man 1 notmuch-address` and `man 7 notmuch-search-terms`.